reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 }

 ```
 As we can see here, it is completely decoupled from the database configuration.
-We can easily change the database configuration or the database itself(mysql ro postgres or Oracle) in RDS without any change to the code.
-If we work with multiple data source configurations inside one application context, we need to qualify the data source injection point with an @Qualifier annotation .
+We can easily change the database configuration or the database itself( to MySQL or PostgreSQL, or Oracle) in RDS without any change to the code.
+If we work with multiple data source configurations inside one application context, we need to qualify the data source injection point with an @Qualifier annotation.

 ## Running the Example
-With our datasource set up and injected in a repository class, let us now run this example with a JUnit test:
+With our data source set up and injected in a repository class, let us now run this example with a JUnit test:

 ```java
 @SpringBootTest